-For the sixth consecutive year, the University of Pittsburgh at Johnstown has been named to the coveted Military Friendly Schools list by Victory Media, the premier media entity for military personnel transitioning into civilian life.
-The 2015 Military Friendly Schools list honors the top 20 percent of colleges, universities, and trade schools in the country that are doing the most to embrace America’s military service members, veterans, and spouses as students and ensure their success on campus.
+The Military Friendly School® list honors the top colleges, universities, and trade schools in the country that are doing the most to embrace America’s military service members, veterans, and spouses as students and ensure their success on campus.

-Pitt-Johnstown President Dr. Jem Spectar commented, “To be recognized with this prestigious honor for the sixth year is a tremendous source of pride for the Pitt-Johnstown community.
-We are deeply grateful for the service of our military veterans and are strongly committed to their success as they transition from their military careers to the classroom, to good jobs in our community, and beyond.”
+Pitt-Johnstown President Dr. Jem Spectar commented, “To be recognized with this prestigious honor for the seventh year is a tremendous source of pride for the Pitt-Johnstown community.
+We are very grateful for the service of our military veterans and are strongly committed to their success as they transition from their military careers to the classroom, to good jobs in our community, and beyond.”